aelfrith92/olivetum-pr-milestone-5/README.md

 The UserProfile model includes information about the respective User.

-Entity relationship diagram was created using Microsoft Excel and shows the schemas for each of the models and how they are related.
+The entity relationship diagram was created using a spreadsheet environment and shows the schemas for each of the models and how they are related.

 ![Models](media/docs/readme_images/models.png)